- Booting your PC in safe mode is an alternative way of starting your computer when troubleshooting.

-- Reboot the Windows 8.1, Windows 10 device.
+- Reboot your Windows 10 device.

 - Choose to boot from the CD/DVD when it asks you after the restart.

-- You will get to a “Choose your keyboard layout” screen where you have to choose the layout you want to use on the keyboard.
+- In Choose your keyboard layout screen you have to choose the layout you want to use on the keyboard.

-- After you chose the layout you will get to a “Choose an option” screen and from there you can follow the instructions in the second method above.
+- After you chose the layout you will get to a Choose an option screen and from there you can follow the instructions in the second method above.